 Sublimation Tumbler Designs

+Although you can order sublimation prints, I would much rather make my own.
 If you are looking for graphics to use with sublimation, the best part is that you can use almost any design!
 With a converted inkjet printer, you can print photos, graphics, or anything else that can be normally printed.
 If you are using an electronic cutting machine to cut transfer sheets, a SVG file will work best with Cricut Design Space, and a DXF file with free versions of Silhouette Studio.

 Here are a couple of great resources that offer Sublimation Designs: